crabcatcher0/sql_Crab/README.md

 # Custom ORM for SQLite

-Custom Object-Relational Mapping (ORM) system for SQLite, implemented in Python.
+Basic Custom Object-Relational Mapping (ORM) system for SQLite, implemented in Python.
 Provides basic functionality for creating tables and adding columns to a database using a class-based approach.

 ## Features